 That’s according to the latest Hunger Hotspots report from the UN, which listed Haiti, Mali, South Sudan, Sudan and Occupied Palestinian Territories as the countries with the highest level of alert.

-Conflict and organised violence, in particular the increased targeting of civilians, remains the key driver of hunger around the world.
-And it’s set to worsen the already restricted access to food through the disruption of global markets.
+Conflict and organised violence remains the key driver of hunger around the world.
 People fleeing their homes also have to leave behind their land and the chance to grow their own food.
+As conflict escalates, it’s getting harder for humanitarian organisations to deliver aid, further restricting people’s access to food.

 Extreme weather intensified by the climate crisis, like excessive rainfall, droughts and cyclones, are also having a disastrous impact – leading to repeated failed harvests.
-Changing weather patterns, like the El Niño effect, means a forecast of increased rainfall and a greater risk of flooding.
-This is likely to have a negative impact in regions already facing severe challenges with crop production.
+Changing weather patterns, like the El Niño effect, mean a forecast of increased rainfall in some areas and droughts and heatwaves in others.
+This is likely to negatively impact regions already facing severe challenges with crop production.

 Governments around the world are struggling to protect their most vulnerable people due to high debt levels.
-And in many countries, soaring prices for things like food, energy and transport, along with weakening currencies are likely to make the situation much worse.
+And in many countries, ongoing conflict is making the situation much worse.
+Weakening currencies are continuing to increase prices, making it more difficult for families to buy enough food to survive.

 Hunger Hotspots: 5 countries of highest concern